 If the bite victim was a minor (under 18 years of age), please see our page on compromising a minor’s claim in California.

-We work with a number of doctors willing to treat victims of dog bites on a California medical lien basis.
+We work with a number of doctors willing to provide medical attention to victims of dog bites on a California medical lien basis.

 Some states (such as Nevada) follow a so-called “one bite rule”.
 These states do not impose liability for bites unless the owner is on notice that the canine has previously bitten someone or is otherwise dangerous.

 California does not follow the one-bite rule.

 However, if a canine has bitten someone before, state law does impose an extra duty of care on the animal’s owner.
 Such an owner must take all reasonable steps to prevent other people from being bitten.6

 Note also that with respect to cat bites, California law does impose a standard similar to the one bite rule.

 No. But it may be easier to get punitive damages if a local animal control officer has investigated and determined that a dog is dangerous.
 And it may put the owner on notice so that the owner can take steps to ensure the safety of others.

 Furthermore, California law requires both owners and dog bite victims to report canine bites to their local county health officer.
 As well, doctors in California are obligated to report dog bites for which they provide treatment.

 Often the animal will be allowed to remain at the owner’s premises during the quarantine period.
 Otherwise, the animal will be held at a county Animal Care Center.